-Ten years later a few of us challenged each other to get our Amateur Extra Class ticket although there was no real incentive for upgrading.
-For sure I had to get my code speed up to pass the 20 WPM test.
+Ten years later a few locals challenged each other to get an Amateur Extra Class ticket although there was no real incentive for upgrading.
+I had to get my code speed up to pass the 20 WPM test.
 Listening to ARRL code practice became a daily ritual.
 I also recorded several sessions so I could practice when time allowed.
-Five of us joined many others at the local Community College to take the Advanced and Extra exams in front of the FCC.
-I used a bug and then a keyer on the air so I packed along my Eico electronic (tubes) keyer which still works great.
+We joined many others at the local Community College to take the exams in front of the FCC.
+I used a keyer on the air so I packed along my Eico 717 electronic (tube) keyer (still works great).
 The FCC welcomed it and others used it as well.
-I passed the exam.
+I passed the exams.
 My Extra class ticket was dated May 24, 1968.
 In 1977 the FCC allowed Extra class licensees to chose a 1X2 call sign.

 Now that I am retired I am on the air almost daily chasing DX.
-CW and RTTY contesting are a lot of fun but I find that I don't like to sit in the chair for hours on end.
-Four to 8 hours made up of 1 to 2 hour stints is long enough for me.
+CW and RTTY contests are a lot of fun but I don't like to sit in the chair for hours on end.
+Four to 8 hours of 1 to 2 hour stints is long enough for me.
 For seveal years I ran QRP in the CW contests.
-I was always amazed by the number of dx qso's made with my 5 watts.
+I was amazed by the number of dx qso's made with my 5 watts.
 I qualified for QRP DXCC.
 I live on a postage stamp for a lot but am lucky enough to have a 3 element SteppIR and an inverted "L" with a homebrew remote tuner.
 These antennas allowed me to be listed on the Top of the Honor Roll (349/340) and achieve 8BDXCC.

-73 and DX,
+73 and Good DX,